Fast 3D printing

 DLS (Digital Light Synthesis) by Carbon3D

 It works by projecting light through an oxygen-permeable window into a reservoir of UV curable resin.
 The build platform lifts continuously as the object is grown without requiring more time-consuming steps.
-By controlling the oxygen flux, it creates a thin layer of uncured resin between the window and the object.
-This thin layer is called by Carbon3D the “Dead Zone”.
+By controlling the oxygen flow, it creates a thin layer of uncured resin between the window and the object.

-This makes it possible to grow the object without stopping.
-A continuous sequence of UV images is projected and the object is drawn from the resin tank without interruption.
+This technology makes it possible to grow the object without stopping; a continuous sequence of UV images is projected and the object is drawn from the resin tank without interruption.

-An additional advantage of this resin 3D printing technology is the resistance of the 3D printed objects, with no weaknesses between layers.
+Carbon3D’s technology is 25 to 100 times faster than other 3D printing techniques.
+An additional advantage of this resin 3D printing technology is the resistance of the 3D printed objects, which have no weaknesses between layers.

 Animated printing at super speed by Gizmo 3D